Skip to content

 • Mind compliance.
 Work-from-anywhere arrangements come with a new pane of tax, immigration, and employment law risks.
 New remote work-related tax rules may also emerge.
 Ensure that your policies remain in close sync with the current compliance regulations to avoid unnecessary risk exposure.

-8. Talent retention is a top priority
+8. Talent retention remains a top priority

+According to employee recognition platform Nectar, 29% of employees have quit a job within the first 90 days of starting.
 Clearly, HR teams need to focus more on improving the candidate experience and employee experience.

 Top tips to enlarge those brains Top tip: